trtswitch/trtswitch.github.io/index.md

 <button class="collapsible">👨‍💼 Get Involved</button>
 <div class="collapsible-content">
 -->
-# Join Our Community</h3>
+# Join Our Community
-  <p>We welcome statisticians, clinicians, and researchers interested in advancing treatment switching methodology.</p>
+  We welcome statisticians, clinicians, and researchers interested in advancing treatment switching methodology.

   <h4>How to Participate:</h4>
   <ul>